babin8/Tableau-For-Data-Visualization/README.md

 # Tableau-For-Data-Visualization
 I created a tutorial video for creating different kinds of plots using Tableau using data from my school assignment.

-Tota Time Elapsed: 2 Hours
+Total Time Elapsed: 2 Hours

 Tools Used:
 - Tableau Cloud